Learn to Speak Scouting

 Assistant senior patrol leader

 A troop youth leader, usually in larger troops, who helps the senior patrol leader.
-Appointed by the senior patrol leader with the Scoutmaster’s advice and consent.
+The senior patrol leader appoints them with the Scoutmaster’s advice and consent.

 Baden-Powell, Robert Stephenson Smyth

 Founder of the worldwide Scouting movement.
-Born February 22, 1857, in London.
-Made a baron in 1929.
-He is referred to as Lord Baden-Powell of Gilwell, Chief Scout of the World.
-Died January 8, 1941.
+Born February 22, 1857, in London, he was made a baron in 1929.
+He is called Lord Baden-Powell of Gilwell, Chief Scout of the World, and died January 8, 1941.
 Abbreviate to B-P (without periods).

 Board of Review